Balancing Act: Navigating Mental Health in the Workplace

 Resources may include Employee Assistance Programs (EAPs), mental health awareness training, access to mental health professionals, and informational materials on stress management and mental well-being.

 9. How can colleagues help a coworker who is struggling with their mental health?

-Colleagues can provide support by listening non-judgmentally, offering assistance with tasks, and encouraging their coworker to seek professional help when needed.
+Colleagues can provide support by listening non-judgmentally, offering assistance with tasks, and encouraging their coworkers to seek professional help when needed.
 Creating an empathetic and stigma-free environment is crucial.

 10. What steps can organizations take to reduce workplace stigma surrounding mental health?